dougajmcdonald/total-path-analyser-poc/DEVELOPMENT.md

 # Development Setup

-This document explains how to set up the development environment for the Total Path Analyser monorepo.
+This document explains how to set up the development environment for the Lorcana Paths monorepo.

 ## Prerequisites